We're here to help

 Costs

 Unfortunately, for most of us, the best time to freeze our eggs is when we can least afford it.
-If you’re eligible, our Split program enables you to freeze and store your eggs for up to 10 years for free when you donate half of the eggs retrieved to a family who can't otherwise conceive.
+If you’re eligible, our Split program enables you to freeze and store your eggs for up to 10 years entirely for free when you donate half of the eggs retrieved to a family who can't otherwise conceive.

 Nope!
 There is no fee to participate in our programs and be part of our community.
 This goes for both the Split and Keep programs.